Abu Simbel: Visit of Amelia Edwards

-In the winter of 1873–1874 Amelia Edwards, accompanied by her friend Lucy Renshaw, and their lady’s maid Jenny Lane were among a party of 25 who journeyed southwards down the Nile from Cairo in a hired dahabiyeh (manned houseboat).
+In the winter of 1873–1874 Amelia Edwards, accompanied by her friend Lucy Renshaw and their lady's maid Jenny Lane, were among a party of 25 who journeyed southwards down the Nile from Cairo in a hired dahabiyeh (manned houseboat).
 Edwards later published her account of the journey in the bestselling A Thousand Miles up the Nile (1877).
 Lane also left behind a journal describing their adventures.

-While in Cairo Edwards had made the acquaintance of diarist Marianne Brocklehurst and her companion Mary Booth who ended up accompanying them on another dahabiyeh.
+While in Cairo, Edwards had made the acquaintance of diarist Marianne Brocklehurst and her companion Mary Booth who ended up accompanying them on another dahabiyeh.
 Brocklehurst's own travel diary of the voyage was published in 2005.
 Throughout their respective travels Brocklehurst and Edwards competed with each other in the illegal removal of Egyptian antiquities.

-Edwards' party ultimately reached Abu Simbel in moonlight on the evening of 31 January 1874, departing down river on 18 February after a four day excursion to Wadi Halfa.
+Edwards' party ultimately reached Abu Simbel in moonlight on the evening of 31 January 1874, departing down river on 18 February after a four-day excursion to Wadi Halfa.

-On 16 February, a member of Edward’s party, the painter Andrew McCallum discovered what was originally called the South Chapel, but which is now known as the Chapel of Thoth.
-The crew were soon all at work removing sand away from the entrance which allow the party by 2pm to crawl in on their hands and knees and by 4pm enter with ease.
+On 16 February, a member of Edward's party, the painter Andrew McCallum discovered what was originally called the South Chapel, but which is now known as the Chapel of Thoth.
+The crew were soon all at work removing sand away from the entrance which by 2pm allowed the party to crawl in on their hands and knees and by 4pm to enter with ease.
 Lane commented “It is a beautiful chamber & the paintings on the walls bright & perfect: not a scratch or a name written in any part of it as I am sorry to say that in most of the beautiful places are dreadfully defaced by Visitors scribbling their Names & addresses quite a disgrace to themselves & country.”
-Edwards and McCallum didn’t share the same feeling for they and three others inscribed their names and date of opening over the inside of the doorway into the chapel.
+Edwards and McCallum didn't share the same feeling for they and three others inscribed their names and date of opening over the inside of the doorway into the chapel.

-In 1874, Thomas Cook instituted a streamer service that operated between Aswan and Wadi Halfa, passing Abu Simbel.
+In 1874, Thomas Cook instituted a steamer service that operated between Aswan and Wadi Halfa, passing Abu Simbel.
 The 1892 Baedeker travel guide reported that "Cook's tourist-steamers usually reach Abu-Simbel in the evening of the third day, in time to permit of a visit to the temples before night.
 Next morning they proceed to Wadi Halfah.
 On the return-voyage they again spend the night at Abu-Simbel, starting next morning at 9 or 10 o'clock.”